 Biobanking and the Cyprus Human Genome Project

-The CY-Biobank project is the flagship of all the projects that are currently being implemented at the Molecular Medicine Research Center (MMRC) of the Center of Excellence, biobank.cy, of the University of Cyprus.
-Its development is associated with the aspiration to lead the scientific and medical community into the next generation of research in Cyprus, aimed to precision and personalized medicine, as an overarching venture.
+The CY-Biobank project is the flagship of all the projects that are currently being implemented at the Molecular Medicine Research Center (MMRC) of the Center of Excellence, biobank.cy, at the University of Cyprus.
+Its development is associated with the aspiration to lead the scientific and medical community into the next generation of research in Cyprus, aimed at precision and personalized medicine, as an overarching venture.

 Research wise, the project intends to support studies concerned with all forms of cancer, cardiovascular conditions and kidney disorders, rheumatic diseases, psychiatric conditions and dementias, diabetes and autoimmune diseases and any other condition of interest to the medical community.
 In doing so, it aims to enroll more than 16,000 donors within the years 1-7, applying a project-focused approach, thus achieving operational sustainability, before expanding into a general population Biobanking beyond year 7.

-The external Advanced Partners are the Medical University of Graz that coordinated the preparatory phase of the project for Biobanking & BioMolecular resources Research Infrastructure (BBMRI) during the FP7 program and its subsequent European Research Infrastructure Consortium, BBMRI-ERIC, which represents the largest family of Biobanks in Europe.
+The external Advanced Partners are a) the Medical University of Graz which operates one of the largest biobanks in Europe and b) the European Research Infrastructure Consortium, BBMRI-ERIC, which represents the largest family of Biobanks in the EU.
 A local partner is RTD TALOS Ltd, a private SME which is assisting with administration and business development issues.

 Collaborators and supporters in this project are the Ministry of Health and other major establishments of the academic and research sector as well as the Cyprus Federation of Patients’ organizations.
 The Center has ongoing collaborative projects with major groups in Europe and the USA.